History of SKN |

 Experts from Johns Hopkins University, Harvard University, MIT, Mount Sinai Hospital and other groups devised the listing criteria, which focused on pollution's impact on human health — especially that of children.

 "The fact of the matter is that children are sick and dying in these polluted places, and it's not rocket science to fix them," Blacksmith director Richard Fuller said in a statement.
 "This year, there has been more focus on pollution in the media, but there has been little action in terms of new funding or programs."
+A report accompanying the list said the scoring methodology was refined "to place more weight on the scale and toxicity of the pollution and on the numbers of people at risk."

 It also identified three key factors: mining, Cold War era pollution and unregulated industries.